 Comprehensive Income Product for Retirement - "CIPR" or "MyRetirement"

-A key recommendation of the Financial System Inquiry (Murray Report) in 2014 was the superannuation funds should make available what are referred to as Comprehensive Income Products for Retirement (CIPR's) for members in retirement.
-This is a long, awkward acronym for a product that would provide members with a regular and stable income stream through retirement at low cost and providing reasonable flexibility.
-Flexibility in this instance means some access to capital at the member's request.
+A key recommendation of the Financial System Inquiry (Murray Report) in 2014 was that superannuation funds should provide access to Comprehensive Income Products for Retirement (CIPR's) for members in retirement.
+This is a long, awkward acronym for a product that would provide members with a regular and stable income stream through retirement at low cost and provide reasonable flexibility.
+"Flexibility" in this context means some access to capital at the member's request.

 The Government supports the construction of CIPR's, and sees them as a way of better managing a situation in which retirees are generally opting for account based pensions and "self insuring" against longevity risk, sometimes by living more frugally than required.
-There is also some understanding that the system and circumstances retirees face can be extraordinarily complex, but many will nevertheless not seek appropriate professional advice, and hence a simpler product choice may be very beneficial.
+There is also some appreciation that, although the system and circumstances retirees face can be extraordinarily complex, many will nevertheless not seek appropriate professional advice - and consequently a simpler product choice would be very beneficial.

 Note that the Government has clearly indicated that no one will be forced to take up a CIPR at retirement.
 That doesn't mean, of course, that it can't make it difficult or unattractive to do so through use of tax or pension policies.
 At the moment, however, the Government's intentions with respect to CIPR's remain largely "aspirational" - a "work in progress" except for QSuper's Lifetime Pension, on which we provide a commentary in our blog.